blaylockbk/Ute-WRF-User-Group/COMPILE/README.md

 If you get all that, **Congratulations**!!
 Now you can begin doing your WRF work.
 -Sincerely, the [Unviersity of Utah WRF User Group](http://home.chpc.utah.edu/~u0553130/Ute_WRF/)

+P.S.
+Brian tested that these instructions successfully compile WRF and WPS, but he didn't run any of the executables.
+Please let him know if you are successful running all the executables after following these instructions.